BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

 # PiGx RNA-seq

-# Introcuction
+# Introduction
 PiGx RNAseq is a preprocessing and analysis pipeline.
-It takes `fastq` files containing fragment reads, and does all the necessary preprocessing to get analysis-ready gene expression levels.
+It takes single-end or paired-end `fastq` files containing fragment reads, and does all the necessary preprocessing to get analysis-ready gene expression levels.
 It also performs quality control steps and outputs comprehensive quality statistics.
 Finally, it performs a differential expression analysis and outputs a stand-alone HTML report with tables and figures summarizing any differential gene expression between samples as specified in the experiment design.

 ## The workflow
 PiGx RNAseq follows academic best practices for preprocessing and analysis of RNAseq data.
 Figure 1 provides an overview of the different steps of the pipeline, as well as the outputs.